Deep Frequency-Aware Functional Maps for Robust Shape Matching: Experiments and results

 \textbf{Matching with anisotropic meshing.} To evaluate the robustness on different discretizations, we train networks on remeshed datasets and test them on anisotropic remeshed versions (denoted F\_a and S\_a, respectively), which have different mesh connectivity to the original datasets.

-Based on the results presented in Table \ref{tab: near-iso and aniso}, we can observe that our method demonstrates greater resilience to changes in triangulation compared to existing state-of-the-art methods \cite{Cao2023,HU2023101189}.
-These methods, which suffer significant performance declines during testing, tend to overfit mesh connectivity, resulting in inaccurate predictions.
+Based on the results presented in Table \ref{tab: near-iso and aniso}, we can observe that our method demonstrates greater resilience to changes in triangulation compared to existing state-of-the-art methods \cite{Cao2023,li2022learning,HU2023101189}.
+Such as training on F and testing on F\_a, these methods suffer significant performance declines, tend to overfit mesh connectivity, resulting in inaccurate predictions.
 In contrast, our method exhibits stronger robustness to varying mesh connectivity and consistently surpasses the current state of the art.
+Besides, we also use the fine-tuning technique called Test-Time Adaptation from UnsupRSFMNet\cite{Cao2023} for refinement at inference time, and the final result shows that our method is better than it.

-\textbf{Cross-dataset Generalization.} The performance of generalization across datasets has been the focus of attention, and here, we set up four sets of experiments to evaluate the performance of our method in generalization across datasets, i.e., training on F\_r and testing on S\_r and S\_a, and vice versa.
-As shown in Table \ref{tab: generalization}, the results demonstrate our approach achieves comparable performance with state-of-the-art in most settings.
-Nevertheless, the existing cutting-edge approach~\cite{Cao2023} suffers from huge performance drops when tested on the cross-dataset generalisation datasets, which demonstrates substantially its inadequate generalization ability compared to existing learning-based methods, and our method is much more robust than it.
+\textbf{Cross-dataset generalization.} The performance of generalization across datasets has been the focus of attention, and here, we set up four sets of experiments to evaluate the performance of our method in generalization across datasets, i.e., training on F and testing on S and S\_a, and vice versa.
+As shown in Table \ref{tab: generalization}, the quantitative results demonstrate our approach achieves comparable performance with state-of-the-art in most settings.
+Nevertheless, the existing cutting edge approach~\cite{Cao2023} suffers from huge performance drops when testing on the cross-dataset generalisation datasets, which demonstrates substantially its inadequate generalization ability compared to existing learning-based methods.
+Additionally, the fine-tuning matching results are summarized in the bottom of the Table \ref{tab: generalization}.
+Note that our approach is superior to it in most settings.
+Obviously, the results also show that the superior performance of UnsupRSFMNet heavily relies on the test-time adaptation process, our method is more robust than it.

-\textbf{Non-isometric shape matching.} In the examination of non-isometric shape matching, our approach undergoes rigorous evaluation across two distinct datasets: SMAL\_r \cite{zuffi20173d} and DT4D-H \cite{Magnet2022}.
-The SMAL\_r dataset is comprised of 49 shapes representing four-legged animals across eight species, partitioned into a training set of 29 instances and a testing set of 20 instances.
+\textbf{Non-isometric shape matching.} In the examination of non-isometric shape matching, our approach undergoes rigorous evaluation across two distinct datasets: SMAL \cite{zuffi2017} and DT4D-H \cite{2022SmoothNonRigidShapeMatchingviaEffectiveDirichletEnergyOptimization}.
+The SMAL dataset is comprised of 49 shapes representing four-legged animals across eight species, partitioned into a training set of 29 instances and a testing set of 20 instances.
 On the other hand, DT4D-H encompasses nine classes of humanoid shapes, with a training-testing split of 198 and 95 instances, respectively.
 This bifurcated analysis serves to comprehensively assess the robustness and efficacy of our method in non-isometric shape-matching scenarios.